1 in 6 children in England now has a probable mental health issue, says the latest NHS report, compared with 1 in 8 in 2017.

 This is the situation Oasis Youth Workers are seeing increasingly as they support families and young people with mental health issues.

-‘Since lockdown and the exam results issue, we are seeing a lot more.
-If they don’t get help early on, something like mild anxiety can turn into full blown depression and months of missed education.
+‘Since Covid hit, we are seeing a lot more.
+If a young person doesn’t get help early on, something like mild anxiety can turn into full blown depression and months of missed education.

-With your help, Oasis is in a position to move quickly and set up these vital early intervention Drop-Ins in a matter of months.
+With your help, Oasis is in a position to move quickly and set up these vital early intervention sessions wherever they are needed.

-Talk It Out Drop-Ins will offer a safe and friendly space where young people can see a qualified mental health worker straight away.
+Talk It Out will offer a safe and friendly spaces where young people can see a qualified mental health worker straight away.

 We already have a tried and tested mental health support structure in place in many Oasis Community Hubs and academies.